About Cub Scout Pack 396

 The pack committee consists of the Cubmaster, the committee chair, the treasurer, den leaders, and other committee members.
 The committee meets once a month, and meetings are always open to parents who want to participate.

 We have pack meetings at least once per month, where all dens come together, often for a special event.
-Pack meetings are also where we recognize Scouts for their achievements and hand out awards.

 We are part of the Black Feather District, which consists of all Scouting units serving Douglas County, Littleton, Sheridan, Englewood, and Elbert County Schools.
 The Greater Colorado Council serves all districts in the Denver metro and Western Slope areas.
 There are over 300 councils in the United States!